whatsupdan/ESRGAN/README.md

 * Transparency preservation (3 different modes)
 * 1-bit transparency support (with half transparency as well)
 * Both new-arch and old-arch models
+* ESRGAN+ and SPSR architecture changes,
-* Regular and SPSR models, of any scale or internal model settings
+* Any scale and most other internal model parameter settings
 * On-the-fly interpolation

 **Tile size was recently removed!
 It is no longer needed for split/merge functionality!**